Master's Degree in Couple and Family Therapy

 The Couple and Family Therapy program prepares you to provide ethical, research-informed and culturally competent relational mental health services to a diverse range of clients.

-Our scholar/practitioner model of systemic family therapy training provides a strong foundation for your career.
-Our program includes 67 credits of required courses, 500 hours of face-to-face contact with clients, 100 hours of supervision and a completed written thesis and oral defense of thesis.
+The Couple and Family Therapy graduate program utilizes a scholar/practitioner model of systemic family therapy training, which provides a strong foundation for your career.
+The program includes 63 credits of required courses, 500 hours of face-to-face contact with clients, 100 hours of supervision and a required thesis.

 Build a foundation with first-year courses.